patrickkabongo/Crud_Employee/README.md

-# Crud_Employee
+# Crud Employee

-Spring Boot - Build a REST CRUD API with Hibernate - Real Time Project
+Crud EMployee is a basic project using Spring Boot.
+In this project, a REST CRUD API is created with Hibernate.